 - Covariance and variance of one asset return to other assets returns.

-When higher the expected return lower will be the standard deviation or variance and lower is the correlation.
-In such, it is better for the investor to choice the security.
-On another hand, if the covariance of security’ return is negative then the total risk of the securities may be lowered as compared to the risk of individual security isolation.
+On the other hand, if the covariance of security return is negative, then the securities’ total risk may be lowered compared to the risk of individual security isolation.